Servant-Software-LLC/EFCore.MyCustom/README.md

 Detailed Implementations
 ------------------------

 This section provides sub-sections that walk you through what is required for a basic EF Core Provider.
 By the end of each sub-section, you should be able to compile your provider.
-Successful complitation (and passing unit tests, after the first sub-section), helps serve as a checkpoint to indicate that you are properly implementing your provider.
+Successful complitation (and passing unit tests, in the last sub-section), helps serve as checkpoints to indicate that you are properly implementing your provider.
 The result of completing each sub-section is represented in [branches](https://github.com/Servant-Software-LLC/EFCore.MyCustom/branches) of the [this repo](https://github.com/Servant-Software-LLC/EFCore.MyCustom).

 ### Options Extension Class (Step #1)